SquareBracketAssociates/Booklet-PharoGraphs/Chapters/chapter9/chapter9.md

         if the B vertex was matched, it chooses its preferred vertex among the proposed one or the existing match;
             depending on the choice, the proposed match wins or vertex A remains unmatched
 ```
 This algorithm with complexity $O(n²))$ finds in any case a stable matching.
-However, it is biased in the sense that among all possible stable matchings, it always yields the one that is best for group A among all stable matchings, and worst (but still stable) for group B.
+However, it is extreme in the sense that it generally yields the matching that is best for group A among all stable matchings, and worst (but still stable) for group B.

-It can be proved that... even n,m, ...
+To run ```AIStableMatchingAlgorithm```, both groups of equal size must be set with the complete preferences for each ```AIStableMatchingNode```.

+The Stable Matching Problem has extensions in many ways, e.g. with groups of different size or incomplete preference lists.
 ### Conclusion